gdsfactory/gdsfactory/docs/yaml.md

 It just puts together a mask allows you to change components placements.

-While the YAML placer can work as a standalone tool, it is designed to be used with gf.(gf.
 You can specify DOEs (Design Of Experiments) and placement in a single YAML file.

 In a typical workflow, this file is parsed twice: